oliveiraallex/PharoImageCreatorForGithubCi/README.md

 I would like to create images with some projects already installed ([Telepharo](https://github.com/pharo-ide/TelePharo) and [PharoThings](https://github.com/pharo-iot/PharoThings)), to make it easier to deploy them remotely.
 That way, I could just upload / download the image with the latest version of the project installed to my remote device, Raspberry, Cloud/VPS (virtual private server) like AWS, Azure and run it quickly.

 ## How it works
-This is a combination of 3 tools: [Travis CI](https://docs.travis-ci.com/user/tutorial), [uploadtool](https://github.com/probonopd/uploadtool) and this tool (PharoImageCreatorForGithubCi).
+This is a combination of 3 tools: [Travis CI](https://docs.travis-ci.com/user/tutorial), [uploadtool](https://github.com/probonopd/uploadtool) (thanks [probonopd](https://github.com/probonopd)) and this tool (PharoImageCreatorForGithubCi).
+I'm using my [uploadtool](https://github.com/oliveiraallex/uploadtool) fork to avoid breaking this integration in case of any future changes.

-At each push in your repository, Travis will execute the scripts and a release of your project will be provided on the Release tab with zip files containing Pharo .image, .sources and .changes files, with your project already installed, like this:
+At each push in your repository, Travis will execute the scripts and a release of your project will be provided on the Release tab with zip files containing Pharo .image, .sources and .changes files, with your project already installed, like the image below.
+You can see it working in [Telepharo](https://github.com/pharo-ide/TelePharo) and [PharoThings](https://github.com/pharo-iot/PharoThings) repositories.

 ![image](https://user-images.githubusercontent.com/39618015/83521318-55a8a780-a4df-11ea-9f66-81cd8b05e74d.png)